Yunxiang-Li/Cpp_Primer/Chapter 4. Expressions/Chapter 4. Expressions.md

 **What would happen if the while loop on page 148 that prints the elements from a vector used the prefix increment operator?**

+It will print from the second element and dereference v.end() at last.(It's undefined and very dangerous)

 ## Exercise 4.19

 **Given that ptr points to an int, that vec is a vector<int>, and that ival is an int, explain the behavior of each of these expressions.
 Which, if any, are likely to be incorrect?
 Why?
 How might each be corrected?.**